Configuring Python Interpreter for a Project

 Selecting Python interpreter for a project

-- Open the Settings dialog box, and click Project Interpreter page.
+- Open the Settings/Preferences dialog box, and click Project Interpreter page.

 - In the Projects pane, choose the desired project.

-- For the selected project, choose SDK from the list of available Python interpreters and virtual environments.
+- Choose SDK from the list of available Python interpreters and virtual environments.

 This list includes: